The Ross School of Business building

 To enroll in the QRC, complete this form.
 Within seven days, you will receive an email from [email protected] with a link to the University of Michigan Guest Invitation page.

 No. This is just one way for you to complete your application.
-If you start the class and feel that the GRE/GMAT test is a better option for you, you are welcome to submit a score instead.
+If you start the course and feel that the GRE/GMAT test is a better option for you, you are welcome to submit a score instead.

 Scores are valid for 18 months from completion date of the exam.

 No. The QRC is not a credit-bearing course and you will not earn any academic credit toward your degree by completing it.
+We do not provide certificates for the completion of the QRC.

 Learn more about Michigan Ross programs, updates, and events.